k2view-academy/K2View-Academy/articles/99_Broadway/03_broadway_actor.md

 **New article**
 ### What is an Actor Object?

-An Actor type is a template of an Actor object.
-Adding an Actor to a Broadway flow creates a new instance (object) of the selected Actor type.
+An Actor Type is a template of an Actor object.
+When an Actor is added to a Broadway flow a new instance (object) of the selected Actor type is created.